Near Nuremberg, 2006

 One of those jobs is working on a nearby building site with three of my buddies during the weekends, for about fifteen Euros per hour.

-The facility itself consists of one main edifice subdivided into several levels and a vast production hall, a couple of attached offices, a few shops, some murky subterranean store rooms, and approximately a dozen apartments.
+The production facility itself consists of one main edifice subdivided into several levels and a vast production hall, a couple of attached offices, a few shops, some murky subterranean store rooms, and approximately a dozen derelict apartments.

 Overall, it is a foul-smelling and abominably filthy place.